resource-watch/slate/source/includes/api/_dataset.md

 #### Basics of sorting

 The API currently supports sorting by means of the `sort` parameter.
+Sorting can be done using any field from the dataset, as well as `user.name` and `user.role`.

 > Sorting datasets